cesarebernardis/WSDM-Cup-2022/README.md

 ## Running form scratch

-This requires a few steps and quite a lot of time to re-run the hyperparameter optimization of the recommendation algorithms and the ensemble models.
+This task requires a few steps and quite a lot of time to re-run the hyperparameter optimization of the recommendation algorithms and the ensemble models.

 First, we suggest creating the environment with all the dependencies that are required to run the experiments.